Solicitors governing body: Uganda Law Society

 Examples of current work include working with Nangwala Rezida & Co, advising Hong Kong based Billion Ideas Holding on a $25 million construction project in Kampala, as well as another Hong Kong based corporation, Master Assets Investments, in connection with a 5-star golf course and hotel development, also in the capital.

-The Ugandan branch of South African ENSafrica only opened in 2013, but has been on a steep upward trajectory ever since.
+The Ugandan office of ENSafrica only opened in 2013, but has been on a steep upward trajectory ever since.
 The four partner team, comprising managing partner Donald Nyakairu, Bernard Katureebe, Alexander Kibandama and head of litigation Ronald Tusingwire, has specialists across all areas of financial and corporate law.
 Despite its youth the firm has already won a significant number of high profile clients, new wins this year include CNOOC, Standard Chartered and the Uganda National Roads Authority.
 One client, working with the firm in the shipping sector says: "I appreciate the speed with which they work, they always evaluate each new case and advise on how we can improve our business to avoid claims."

 In banking and finance the firm advised Emirates NBD Capital as coordinator and bookrunner in connection with its $85 million loan to Stanbic Bank Uganda.
 Funding trade related finance in sectors including energy, telecoms, infrastructure and real estate, this is the first time a Ugandan commercial bank has received a loan from a Middle Eastern lender.